 What Do the Procedures Entail?

-Dr. Wright or Dr. Greenaway will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Drs.
-Wright or Greenaway may recommend scaling and root planing.
+Dr. Greenaway will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
+Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Greenaway may recommend scaling and root planing.
 In some cases, a local anesthesia may be used during the procedure.

 A Clean Healthy Smile is the Key To Overall Health